 Let us consider all the ways David Lam works.

-The design is simple but elegant — the big field is surrounded by towers to the west and east, Pacific Boulevard (with an ample transitionatory plaza) to the north, and False Creek to the south.
+The design is simple but elegant — the big field is surrounded by towers to the west and east, Pacific Boulevard (with an ample transitionary plaza) to the north, and False Creek to the south.

 The seawall-long cycling/walking path divides the field from the water, while the trees surrounding the sports courts provide some cover and give a little bit of breathing room from the condos.

-It’s the type of modern mix of green space, glass towers and ocean people associate with Vancouverism, the process of transforming industrial waterfront and negotiating with developers for community amenities (in this case, Concord Pacific), but none of it would matter if it felt empty, soulless and detached from the greater community.
+It’s the type of modern mix of green space, glass towers and ocean people associate with Vancouverism, the end result of transforming industrial waterfront and negotiating with developers for community amenities (in this case, Concord Pacific), but none of it would matter if it felt empty, soulless and detached from the greater community.

-Yet David Lam is always busy with something, from small games of soccer to the annual jazz festival, young adults gallivanting and young children playing, Yaletown locals enjoying it as their neighbourhood park and weekend visitors appreciating it as a stop along their Vancouver Semi-Touristy Experience.
+Yet David Lam is always busy with something, from small games of soccer to the annual jazz festival, young adults gallivanting and young children playing, Yaletown locals enjoying it as their neighbourhood park, and weekend visitors appreciating it as a stop along their Vancouver Semi-Touristy Experience.

 Add in the fact it’s the first park in the city named for an Asian Canadian — Lam immigrated from Hong Kong and went on to become lieutenant-governor — and it’s a park that reflects Vancouver in all its modernity, a park befitting of being called the best in the Downtown core.